creativescala/creative-scala/book/src/pages/setup/background.md

 Version control is the final tool we'll use.
 A version control system is a program that allows us to keep a record of all the changes that have been made to a group of files.
-It's very useful for allowing multiple people to work on a project at the same time, and it ensures people don't accidentally overwrite each others changes.
+It's very useful for allowing multiple people to work on a project at the same time, and it ensures people don't accidentally overwrite each other's changes.
 This is not a huge concern in Creative Scala, but it is good to get some exposure to version control now.

 The version control software we'll use is called Git.